 Well, I also like to make dinner for my Dad after we get back from the baseball game, and I always want to make sure it’s something he’ll really like.
 I don’t subject him to my favorite food, because if I tried to serve him beets, I’m pretty sure I’d never live it down.

-For this week’s #SundaySupper, sponsored by Gallo Family Vineyards, we’re putting on a virtual Father’s Day Feast, and I’m firing up the grill for Jambalaya Kabobs.
+This Father’s Day, I’m firing up the grill for Jambalaya Kabobs.
 I’ve had this recipe idea bouncing around in my head for several years now.
 In fact, at my old job as a recipe tester for a publishing company, I pitched this idea to my boss, and she thought it sounded weird and ignored my suggestion.

 Well, since I’m the CEO of Foxes Love Lemons, I made the executive decision that my Dad would like to celebrate his two favorite holidays with a dish like these Jambalaya Kabobs (my husband, a father to our little yellow dog, enjoyed them too).
 While they weren’t much in the looks department, they were very tasty.
 Hey, some things just don’t photograph well (especially if you accidentally cook them a little too long while listening to your husband tell you about his business trip to China that he literally JUST got home from 10 minutes prior).
 What are ya gonna do?